 Just like the rest of the Dolomites, the hiking season here runs from late May to early October.
 The best time to visit the Cadini di Misurina viewpoint is either late June to mid-July or September.
 The last of the winter snow will be gone, you won’t have to deal with the August crowds, and the cable cars and rifugios will still be operating.

-Hikes here should take into account the weather conditions and elevation of the walks you want to do.
+Consider the weather conditions and elevation of the Cadini di Misurina hike before you set out.
 Both the viewpoint and the via ferrata can be hazardous in wet or icy conditions.
 The most settled weather is usually in the autumn.

 The views of Cadini di Misurina are honestly stunning no matter what time of day you visit.
 If your focus is hiking rather than photography then it really doesn’t matter when you get here.
 In summer, it can be extremely warm in the middle of the day, so I’d advise doing the hike either earlier or later in the day.